Fishing Season: Open all year

 Deep Canyon Outfitters's Tip of the Week

-Flows fluctuated significantly, though they are stable at this point in time.
-Baetis nymps, adults zebra midges and perdigons will fish well too.
-BWO dries will be the most important flies to have.
+Flows are stable at this point in time.
+Baetis nymphs, adults zebra midges and perdigons will fish well.
+BWO and Caddis dries will be the most important flies to have, while egg patterns are the most important pattern overall.

 Directions open in app